ppy/osu-wiki/wiki/Community/Forum/en.md

 ## History

-[The first public forum post](https://osu.ppy.sh/community/forums/topics/2) is dated 2011-08-27 and belongs to [peppy](/wiki/People/peppy).
+[The first public forum post](https://osu.ppy.sh/community/forums/topics/2) is dated August 28, 2007, and belongs to [peppy](/wiki/People/peppy).
 During that time, the osu! website used [phpBB](https://en.wikipedia.org/wiki/PhpBB) as its forum engine, which over the years has been significantly expanded to suit the game and community's needs.
 Some of its customisations included:

 - Integration with the [beatmap submission system](/wiki/Submission)
 - The [kudosu](/wiki/Kudosu) and [beatmap ranking](/wiki/Beatmap_ranking_procedure) systems